 Primary Hand Controls for Disabled Drivers

-Mechanical hand controls are the old standard.
+Mechanical hand controls for cars are the old standard.
 They operate by basic physics- fun science stuff.
 They’re as cost-effective as they are reliable.

 The push/pull brake and accelerator allows you to pull a lever for acceleration and push it to brake.
 Similarly, when using a bar and plunger system, you’ll push a bar for brake and press a plunger with your thumb to accelerate.